Valorant

 Fortnite

 Fortnite was my first competitive shooter!
-Prior to this I had mainly played Roblox, Minecraft, and strategy/rts games.
+Prior to this I had mainly played Roblox, Minecraft, and strategy/RTS games.
 People like to clown on Fortnite competitively as it's a tier 2 esport and considered a childish game.
-I disagree, I actually think Fortnite is one of the hardest competitive shooters out there.
+I actually think Fortnite is the hardest competitive shooter out there.
 The building mechanic adds a huge skill gap that can't be pre-learned/transferred from other games.
 This means anyone good at Fortnite actually needs to put in effort to become good at building, editing, aiming, and all other mechanics.
 The tournaments are also open to play by anyone and online, so access is easy and meritocratic.

 I got into Fortnite during OG Fortnite in 2018; I played with my school friends and had a blast.
 I continued playing as the OG hype died down and got into playing tournaments/Fortnite esports with a few friends.
 It was similar to Valorant — just a side hobby during early high school.
 I had some tournament earnings and decent placements but my success was lower relative to Valorant.
-In both games though I never cared for competing in esports much, it was just a competitive hobby that I got good at and when you get skilled you just get drawn to esports naturally.
+In both games though I never cared for competing in esports itself much full-time, it was just a competitive hobby that I happen to get good at as an outlet.
 In Fortnite my playstyle was known for being very mechanics heavy; I'd mastered building, editing, and aiming through grinding Creative mode and would just win lots of fights in tournament matches.
 Eventually after hitting a ceiling I was able to learn better game sense and improve that, peaking around Top 100 and 200 finishes in FNCS (main esports event).